dychdid/sparxHack/docs/bookmarklet.md

 4. Click the "Save" or "Add" button to create the bookmarklet.

-Whenever you want to use the Sparxmaths solver, you can simply click on the Bookmark in the menu under the URL.

-> **Note** The extension should now appear in the Extensions tab, and you can use it as you normally would.
+> **Note** The Bookmarklet should now appear in the Bookmark tab, and you can use it by Simply clicking it.

 # Extra